 Weak introductions are the death knell of presentations.
 Audiences have a low tolerance for being bored by rambling thoughts and resume-reciting musings.

 If your introduction isn’t compelling, your audience will quickly bury their heads and minds into their cellphones.
-You’ll have a hard time getting their attention back again, which is a real problem if you’re delivering a high-stakes presentation like a keynote address.
+You’ll have a hard time getting their attention back again, which is a real problem if you’re delivering a high-stakes presentation like a giving a keynote address.

 Luckily, there are lots of tried and true ways to start a presentation that will engage your audience with your first words.